Buying your first home: what to do and where to start?

 The amount of time between exchange and completion varies – it could be on the same day but it typically takes around 2 weeks.
 When you complete, you’ll pick up the keys, and the house will be yours.

 Are you a first-time buyer looking to own a new build home?
 Barratt Homes have a range of houses to suit your needs.
-Search for a development near you, today.
+Search for a development such as our fantastic homes in Nuneaton, Cannock and Patchway near you today.